sedostheatre/sedos.co.uk/input/venues/king-square.md

 **Accessibility**

-King Square Community Centre has level access.
-The self-opening door is currently broken.
+King Square Community Centre has level access and an accessible toilet.
+The self-opening door to the venue is currently broken.

 **Photos**